pw4rn3r/ECE382/labs/lab7/index.md

 Include whatever information from this lab you think will be useful in creating your program.

-Consider how you'll setup the input capture subsystem.
+Consider how you'll configure the input capture subsystem.
 What are the registers you'll need to use?
 Which bits in those registers are important?
 What's the initialization sequence you'll need?

 Consider the hardware interface.
 Which signals will you use?
-Which pins correspond to those signalss?
+Which pins correspond to those signals?
+How will you send a particular pulse width to the servo?

 Consider the interface you'll create to your sensor.
 Will you block or use interrupts?
 Will you stop moving while you sense?